sumanbh/node-amazon/README.md

 5. You can find Postgresql schema and mock inserts inside ```server/db/schema```

 ## Note
-A lot of this was written when I was learning Angular and JS in general, so many things I do may not be optimal.
+A lot of this was written when I was learning Angular (which I hope to slowly rewrite), so many things I do may not be optimal.